elasota/zstd/doc/zstd_compression_format.md

 Then the decoder can tell how many bytes were used in this process, and how many symbols are present.
 The bitstream consumes a round number of bytes.
-Any remaining bit within the last byte is just unused.
+Any remaining bits within the last byte are unused.

 #### From normalized distribution to decoding tables